-ING applies this principle.
+ING Bank applies this principle.
 CAS Bank assesses whether the internal control measures have been designed properly, are present and are working effectively.
-This assessment includes the quality and effectiveness of the system of governance, risk management and the bank's control procedures.
-CAS Bank reports on the key risks to the Management Board Banking and the Audit Committee of the Supervisory Board on a semi-annual basis.
+This assessment includes the quality and effectives of the system of governance, risk management and the bank's control procedures based on a risk based approach.
+CAS Bank reports on the identified key risks to the Management Board Banking and the Audit Committee of the Supervisory Board on a semi-annual basis.